aio-libs/aiohttp/docs/client_reference.rst

-      :param params: Mapping, iterable of tuple of *key*/*value* pairs or string to be sent as parameters in the query string of the new request (optional)
+      :param params: Mapping, iterable of tuple of *key*/*value* pairs or string to be sent as parameters in the query string of the new request.
+Ignored for subsequent redirected requests (optional)

                      Allowed values are: